 SUNY Cortland recognizes that it must create an environment where each person's individual dignity will be valued.
-In a college setting, it is particularly important that there be a respect for diversity and differences of opinion, as the university is dedicated to providing a comprehensive educational experience that prepares individuals to be able to function in a diverse society.
+In a college setting, it is particularly important that there be a respect for diversity and differences of opinion, as the College is dedicated to providing a comprehensive educational experience that prepares individuals to be able to function in a diverse society.
 Students and employees deserve to be free from fear of harassment or physical abuse.
-Acts directed against individuals based on race, religion, ethnicity, gender, gender identity or expression or sexual orientation are especially intolerable and will be subject to the strictest of sanctions/penalties.
+Acts directed against individuals based on race, religion, ethnicity, gender or sexual orientation are especially intolerable and will be subject to the strictest of sanctions/penalties.
 This campus will not accept any behavior that compromises individual dignity or threatens any person's safety.
-It is, therefore, campus policy that any violations of the below-listed restrictions will not be tolerated.
+It is, therefore, campus policy that any violations of the below listed restrictions will not be tolerated.
 These include, but are not limited to:

 - 1. Attempting or threatening to subject another person to unwanted physical contact. - 2.
 Directing obscene language or gestures at another person or group of people. - 3.
 Engaging in actions intended to intimidate or alarm that serve no legitimate purpose. - 4.
-Directing verbal abuse at another person because the individual is carrying out duties and responsibilities associated with her/his role as faculty, staff or student staff at SUNY Cortland. - 5.
-Inflicting bodily harm on any person.
+Directing verbal abuse at another person because the individual is carrying out duties and responsibilities associated with her/his role as faculty, staff, or student staff at the College. - 5.
+Inflicting bodily harm on any person. - 6.
+Threatening the use of force on any person.